bloombar/example-course-materials/slides/sample-presentation.md

 ---

-template: github-pages
+template: github-classroom

 ## Example

-I have set up this repository itself as an assignment in GitHub Classroom.
+Tnis repository itself is set up as an assignment using GitHub Classroom.

-- Click [this link](https://classroom.github.com/a/3PHuVk8D) to accept it!
+- Accept this assignment by clicking [this link](https://classroom.github.com/a/3PHuVk8D)!

 - Feel free to turn on [GitHub Pages](#github-pages) on your copy and modify the files any way you wish.

+- See your changes published live within a minute or two.

 ---